-The cumulative gross exposure through equity, debt and derivative positions (including commodity and fixed income derivatives), repo transactions and credit default swaps in corporate debt securities, Real Estate Investment Trusts (REITs), Infrastructure Investment Trusts (InvITs), other permitted securities/assets and such other securities/assets as may be permitted by SEBI from time to time) should not exceed 100% of the net assets of the scheme.
+The cumulative gross exposure through equity, debt and derivative positions (including commodity and fixed income derivatives), and repo transactions in corporate debt securities, Real Estate Investment Trusts (REITs), Infrastructure Investment Trusts (InvITs), other permitted securities/assets and such other securities/assets as may be permitted by SEBI from time to time) should not exceed 100% of the net assets of the scheme.
 Exposure due to hedging positions may not be included in the above mentioned limit subject to the following:

-- Hedging positions are the derivative positions that reduce possible losses on an existing position in securities and till the existing position remains. - Hedging positions cannot be taken for existing derivative positions.
-Exposure due to such positions shall have to be added and treated under limits mentioned above. - Any derivative instrument used to hedge has the same underlying security as the existing position being hedged. - The quantity of underlying associated with the derivative position taken for hedging purposes does not exceed the quantity of the existing position against which hedge has been taken.
+• Hedging positions are the derivative positions that reduce possible losses on an existing position in securities and till the existing position remains.

-• Exposure due to derivative positions taken for hedging purposes in excess of the underlying position against which the hedging position has been taken, shall be treated under the limits mentioned above.
+- Hedging positions cannot be taken for existing derivative positions.
+Exposure due to such positions shall have to be added and treated under limits mentioned above. - Any derivative instrument used to hedge has the same underlying security as the existing position being hedged. - The quantity of underlying associated with the derivative position taken for hedging purposes does not exceed the quantity of the existing position against which hedge has been taken. - Exposure due to derivative positions taken for hedging purposes in excess of the underlying position against which the hedging position has been taken, shall be treated under the limits mentioned above.

 Further, the total exposure related to option premium paid must not exceed 20% of the net assets of the scheme.
-Pursuant to SEBI letter dated November 03, 2022, Cash or cash equivalents shall consist of following securities having residual maturity of less than 91 days:
+Pursuant to SEBI letter dated November 03, 2021, Cash or cash equivalents shall consist of following securities having residual maturity of less than 91 days which are not considered for the purpose of calculating gross exposure limit:

-1) Government Securities
+- 1) Government Securities

-2) T-Bills
+- 2) T-Bills

-3) Repo on Government Securities
+- 3) Repo on Government Securities